Createdd/Writing/articles/TimeManagement.md

 Currently I am a business law student in a master program, work more than 20 hours as an employee, organize a non-profit organization, write articles regularly and learn about data science.
 In order to be successful in all those areas it's very important to enforce a tight schedule and always make decisions in line with my priorities.

-This is also designed as an overview for all my friends and family, since they often feel neglected and I got asked many times.
+This is also designed as an overview for all my friends and family, since they often feel neglected.
+Also I got asked many times about it.

 ## 📄 Table of contents